Community-Based Blood Pressure Monitoring Programs

 Establishing a Community-Based BPM Program

-A community-based BPM program meets members of your community where they are – at the local barbershop, their workplace, or Wal-Mart.
+A community-based BPM program meets members of your community where they are – at the local barbershop, their workplace, or church.
 The BPM site educates community members on the symptoms and risks of high blood pressure, takes blood pressure readings, and if needed, connects them to a medical home.
 Some BPM sites train staff members to take blood pressure readings using an automatic blood pressure cuff.
 Others have a health professional present to manually take blood pressure readings.
 The readings are recorded and shared with the participant and partnering healthcare organization.
 Participants that already have an established medical home are encouraged to share their readings with their provider during their next appointment.
 Participants without a medical home, who have elevated readings, receive follow-up care from the partnering healthcare organization.
-If a participant receives an alert blood pressure reading at the BPM site, he/she is directed to the emergency room of the partnering healthcare organization.
+If a participant receives an elevated blood pressure reading at the BPM site, he/she is directed to the emergency room of the partnering healthcare organization.
 Below are examples of locations where community-based BPM have successfully been implemented:

 - Walgreens, CVS, Wal-Mart